-If you have enrolled in the Level 4 Certificate in Career and Study Preparation, this programme will give you the practical tools you need to be best equipped for study.
+If you have enrolled in the Level 4 NZ Certificate in Study and Employment Pathways, this programme will give you the practical tools you need to be best equipped for study.
 This back-to-basics, six-month course will give you confidence, teach you skills, and develop your study habits so you can successfully continue in your academic and professional pathway.

-And finally those in our post graduate programme, you have enrolled because you want to better integrate your faith and work in your profession and as a leader in your industry.
+And finally, those in our post graduate programme (Master of Professional Practice and Leadership), you have enrolled because you want to better integrate your faith and work in your profession and as a leader in your industry.
 You will learn from our top research-active staff, engage with other students across Aotearoa New Zealand, have your eyes opened to new and exciting ways to think about your values and how they inform your professional practice.
+For those of you in our Postgraduate Certificate in Responding to Trauma programme, you are responding to the expressed need in our communities for more understanding and training in how to support people who have experienced trauma in its many forms.

-For over 18 years, BTI has been at the cutting edge of distance education.
+For over 20 years, BTI has been at the cutting edge of distance education.
 As a Category 1 provider, at the same level as universities, we remain at the top of our game.
 You can be assured of the highest quality of education, the best student experience, with top educators who have real-world practical experience in their professions.
 Coming to BTI to study is one of the best decisions you will ever make.
 We look forward to welcoming you to the BTI whānau.